Better Breast Cancer Screening

 But with so much information out there, and many differing opinions, breast cancer screening can also bring up a lot of questions.

-“Mammography is the gold standard for detecting small, early-stage breast cancers,” says Lisa Stempel, MD, a diagnostic radiologist at RUSH University Medical Center.
+“Mammography is the gold standard for detecting small, early-stage breast cancers,” says Lisa Stempel, MD, a diagnostic radiologist at RUSH MD Anderson.
 “There have been innumerable scientific studies that confirm the benefits of mammograms.
 No medical test has been as studied as often and as thoroughly as mammography.”

 Mammography has helped reduce breast cancer deaths in the United States by nearly 40% since the implementation of routine screening mammography in the early 1990s.
 Mammograms can show abnormalities in your breasts up to two years before you or your doctor can feel them in a self-exam or a physical breast exam.